 House-husband.
 Primary caregiver.
 At-home parent.
 Full-time dad.
 All these terms are descriptive, but I usually describe myself as an at-home dad.
-I have been at home since 1997, when my daughters were four months old and my wife went back to work.
+I have been at home since my daughters were four months old and my wife went back to work.
 Now that our twins are almost five, I consider myself a veteran parent.

 I live in a neighborhood with several other at-home parents, including for a while, another dad.
 I also belong to “Dad to Dad” in my county, a fellowship of primary care-giving dads.
 From my vantage point, at-home dads and at-home moms have a lot in common-- well, except for the beards.